Quantitative steepness, semi-FKPP reactions, and pushmi-pullyu fronts: Introduction

 \subsection{Organization of the paper}

-\ In \Cref{sec:voting}, we introduce a connection between branching Brownian motion and reaction-diffusion equations~\eqref{e.rde} using probabilistic voting models.
-While the standard examples of Fisher-KPP nonlinearities are McKean nonlinearities, those that, roughly, give the statistics of the maximal particle in a branching Brownian motion, many simple choices of the Fisher-KPP type $f(u)$ fall outside this class, such as $f(u) = u - u^n$ for any $n \geq 3$.
-Our approach using the voting models allows to go beyond the McKean class of nonlinearities to a much larger class of nonlinearities that need not be of the Fisher-KPP type.
-This provides an additional motivation for the setting of Theorems~\ref{t.rde-intro}.
+In \Cref{sec:voting}, we discuss a connection between branching Brownian motion and reaction-diffusion equations~\eqref{e.rde} using probabilistic voting models.
+While some examples of Fisher-KPP type nonlinearities are McKean nonlinearities, those that, roughly, give the statistics of the maximal particle in a branching Brownian motion, many simple choices fall outside this class; for example, $f(u) = u - u^n$ for any $n \geq 3$ is {\em not} McKean type.
+We present a class of voting models that allows to go beyond the McKean class of nonlinearities to a much larger class of nonlinearities that includes Fisher-KPP type nonlinearities such as $u - u^n$ and many non-Fisher-KPP type nonlinearities.
+This provides an additional motivation for the setting of \Cref{t.rde-intro}.

 We then discuss the basic properties of the semi-FKPP and pushmi-pullyu nonlinearities in Section~\ref{sec:semi-push}.
 In particular, we discuss the properties of the traveling wave profile function $\eta_c(u)$ and explain why the minimal traveling wave speed is given by (\ref{jul1402}) not only for the Fisher-KPP but also for semi-FKPP nonlinearities.